C-Hear/chif-tutorials/README_EXTERNAL_API.md

 # CHIF Manager External API USAGE Docs

-This is the working document for the External Accesbile API
+This is the working document for the Externally Accessible API

 ## Getting Started